 If you're tired of

 When your crush is playing hot and cold, it's easy to get swept up in their games.
 Instead of scheming something up or trying to decode their last five texts, be direct and don't overthink it.
 Let them know you're interested and down to hang out again.
+“It’s direct and proactive, which shows confidence,” Winter tells Bustle.
+“The invitation is light and casual, but clearly defined.
+Daytime.
+Easy.
+Fun.”
 If they're interested, they'll make a solid plan with you.
 If they're still shady, it's time to move on.

-4 Me and my roomies are getting a self-distance drink tonight at The Barn.
+4 Me and my roomies are getting a drink tonight.
 Come through if you can!

 Inviting your crush to something fun that you're already planning on doing lets you have your cake and eat it too.
 If they decide to come by, you'll have a fun time out with your friends.
 If they choose to stay home, you'll still have a fun time out with your friends.
 It's a casual way to include your crush, with incredibly low stakes.
 "Do it from the 'I'm doing this, join me,' approach," Winter says.
 "Coffee, drinks, or anything else that you did in the past that they seemed to like."